 As previously mentioned, detox is just the start and further treatment is just as important.
 We offer various extended treatment programs that are tailored to suit each individual client’s needs.
 Treatment can be residential, or outpatient and can include one-to-one counseling, group meetings and family visits.
 All of our residents follow a daily 12 Step Completion Program and are encouraged to share their experiences with their peers, to help fully address and understand their addiction.

-At Brazos Recovery Services, we believe that the treatment stage should be enjoyable.
+At Brazos Recovery, we believe that the treatment stage should be enjoyable.
 In our Extended Care Program, we incorporate a number of fun activities like camping, fishing, hiking and other off-campus excursions.
 We host a small community that allows us to use gender specific programs, and this means that each person receives the correct level of attention, and distractions are removed.
 We try and make all of our clients experiences as enjoyable and comfortable as we can, and strongly advise everyone to stay with us.

 Can you detox from cannabis at home?